-- We can help you capture the animal and have it tested for rabies.
+- We may be able to help you capture the animal and have it tested for rabies.
 Call Police and Fire Dispatch at (608) 255-2345 and ask for the Animal Services Officer.
 Our officers are on duty from 8:00 am – 6:00 pm seven days a week.

-- If the animal's rabies test is positive, you need to be vaccinated as soon as possible.
+- If the animal's rabies test is positive, you need to receive rabies shots as soon as possible.

 - If the animal's rabies test is negative, you were not exposed to rabies at the time of the incident.

 - If the animal was not captured or if the test came back indeterminate (uncertain), talk to your doctor.
-You may need to be vaccinated as soon as possible.
+You may need to start rabies shots as soon as possible.